Pylons/akhet/docs/api.rst

 .. class:: TrackableMultiDict(dic=None, \*\*kw)

-   This appears to be a debugging class that acts as an observable.
+   This is a MultiDict that functions as an observable.
+It's used internally in WebOb where other parts of the API need to know when a GET or POST variable changes.

    In addition to the regular MultiDict constructor args, you can pass ``__tracker`` (two leading underscores) which is a callback function, and ``__name`` which is the object's ``repr()`` name.

+   The callback function is called with zero to three positional args:
-   The callback function is an observer, and is called when most of the MultiDict's methods are invoked.
-It should accept three optional positional arguments: ``self``, ``key``, and ``value`` (although the callback can name them differently). ``self`` is the MultiDict's self.
-   ``key`` is passed if the method deletes a particular key. ``value`` is passed if the method sets a particular key or adds an additional value to a key.
+   ``self``, ``key``, and ``value`` (although the callback can name them differently, but it should give default values to all of them). ``self`` is the MultiDict's self.  ``key`` is passed if the method deletes a particular key. ``value`` is passed if the method sets a particular key or adds an additional value to a key.

    The ``.copy`` method returns a regular MultiDict.
 The tracker is not propagated to it.

+   There appears to be a bug in the source, that if you instantiate a TrackableMultiDuct without a tracker, it defaults to None and you'll get an exception when a routine tries to call it.

 .. class:: NoVars(reason=None)

     This is an always-empty MultiDict.
 Adding an item item raises ``KeyError``.
-    The docstring says to use this object "when no variables are applicable", whatever that means.
+    It's used internally in WebOb to distinguish between dicts that happen to be empty vs dicts that must be empty; e.g., ``request.POST`` in a GET request.